ipfs/team-mgmt/README.md

 ### Calendar

-YOu can consult all IPFS related calls and events on the [IPFS Community Calendar](https://calendar.google.com/calendar/embed?src=ipfs.io_eal36ugu5e75s207gfjcu0ae84@group.calendar.google.com&ctz=UTC) you can watch for events and sync to.
+You can consult all IPFS related calls and events on the [IPFS Community Calendar](https://calendar.google.com/calendar/embed?src=ipfs.io_eal36ugu5e75s207gfjcu0ae84@group.calendar.google.com&ctz=UTC) you can watch for events and sync to.

 ## Timezone: `UTC`